 - DIY Stores.
 The DIY stores are operated under the brand names Handyman Do it Best and True Value.
 In 2024, Do it Best Corp., the largest hardware and DIY cooperative in the US, acquired True Value Company, one of the leading hardware wholesalers globally, creating the world's largest network of independent home improvement stores.
 The Company's DIY entities are cooperative members of both Do it Best and True Value Company.
 RRHI also operates big box DIY formats under the Handyman Do it Best banner.
 The DIY brands have their own specialized positioning with Handyman Do it Best focusing on affordable, high-quality DIY and home improvement products while True Value is positioned as an upscale market lifestyle home center.
-Additionally, the big box format under the - Specialty Stores.
-Currently, the Company operates six formats of specialty stores, namely:

-consumer electronics and appliances stores operated under Robinsons Appliances and Savers Appliances; toys and juvenile products retail under Toys "R" Us; mass merchandise stores under Daiso Japan and Super50; beauty brands Shiseido, Benefit, and Clé de Peau Beauté; pet retail under Pet Lovers Centre; and lifestyle sneakers under Sole Academy.
+Additionally, the big box format under the Handyman Do it Best banner will focus on home builders. - Specialty Stores.
+Currently, the Company operates six formats of specialty stores, namely: 1) consumer electronics and appliances stores operated under Robinsons Appliances and Savers Appliances; 2) toys and juvenile products retail under Toys "R" Us; 3) mass merchandise stores under Daiso Japan and Super50; 4) beauty brands Shiseido, Benefit, and Clé de Peau Beauté; 5) pet retail under Pet Lovers Centre; and 6) lifestyle sneakers under Sole Academy.